LutzGrosshennig/amiga-xeno-dungeon-crawler/README.md

 # Notes about the code

-Bear in mind that this code is 30 years old, there was no Internet in those days to search for information (BBS where the closest thing to a internet) so you had to either a.) buy rather expensive books (most of them where not worth the money) or b.) reverse engineer existing code.
+Bear in mind that this code is 30 years old and did not age well.
+Back then there was no Internet search for or look up information (BBS where the closest thing to a internet) so you had to either a.) buy rather expensive books (most of them where not worth the money) or b.) reverse engineer existing code.
 All I needed to know about the serial.device I learned by reverse engineering a terminal programm (I cant recall which one).
 Its basically my first attempt to do remote process communication.
 Its flimsy and lacks all what you need to do a reliable communication protocol but it does work if you follow the usage guidelines.

 ## But why are your old assembly sources all in CAPS?

 30 years ago the only affortable and durable "backup" solution my younger self had access to, where paper hardcopies.
-9 pin dotmatrix printers of that time where terrible printing lowercase letters!
+9 pin dot matrix printers of that time where terrible printing lowercase letters!
 Having everything in uppercase was far more readable on printed listings.

 ## How to build